Development Milestones for 8-Month-Olds

 Movement: Preparing to Crawl

-Cognitive Development: Playing With Words and Sounds
+8-Month-Old Cognitive Development: Playing With Words and Sounds

-Feeding Your 8-Month-Old Baby
+Feeding and Food Ideas for Your 8-Month-Old

-Your baby's daily menu now includes mashed or pureed solids (aka baby food), which should provide about half of your 8-month-old baby’s caloric needs.
-The other half should come from breast milk or formula.
-In total, babies need about 750 to 900 calories per day.
-Your little guy is starting to develop food preferences as his senses of taste and smell improve, so now is a great time to offer new flavors and textures.
-Try introducing him to slightly coarser foods like yogurt, oatmeal, or mashed bananas, which will also help him work on his chewing skills.
-Don't worry if he doesn't take to a new flavor right away.
-Your baby may need repeated exposure to a new food, as many as 10 to 15 attempts over a few months, before he’ll eat it.
+Your little one is starting to develop food preferences as their sense of taste and smell improves, so now is a great time to offer new foods, flavours, and textures.
+Don’t worry if they don’t take to a new flavour right away.
+Your baby may need repeated exposure to a new food, as many as 10 to 15 attempts over a few months before they’ll eat it.

 How Much Sleep Does an 8-Month-Old Baby Need?

-All that wriggling and moving your baby has been doing prepares her for some big steps, and it's important to make sure your home is as safe as it can be for your little explorer.
-You may have already started babyproofing your home (if not, now is a great time to do it); keep in mind that your baby furniture and equipment need just as much attention as your electrical outlets and cabinet doors.
+As your eight-month-old starts reaching those big developmental milestones, all that wriggling and moving they’re doing means it’s important to make sure your home is as safe as it can be for your little explorer.
+You may have already started babyproofing your home (if not, now is a great time to do it); keep in mind that your baby's furniture and equipment need just as much attention as your electrical outlets and cabinet doors.

 Safe Equipment